-The Committee oversees the administration of the Omnibus Incentive Plan with full power and authority to determine when and to whom awards will be granted, along with the type, amount and other terms and conditions of each award.
+The Committee oversees the administration of the Omnibus Incentive Plans with full power and authority to determine when and to whom awards will be granted, along with the type, amount and other terms and conditions of each award.
 The long-term incentive compensation component is currently composed of restricted stock (or restricted stock units if the executive elects to defer the compensation) and performance shares.
 The Committee chose these components because linking executive compensation to stock price appreciation and total shareholder return is an effective way to align the interests of management with those of our shareholders.
 The Committee selected total shareholder return as the performance goal for the performance shares because it believes executive pay under a long-term, capital accumulation program should mirror our performance in shareholder return as compared to our peer group of companies.

 The value of long-term incentives awarded is based primarily on competitive market-based data presented by the compensation consultant to the Committee, the impact each position has on our shareholder return and internal pay relationships.
-The Committee approved the target long-term incentive compensation level for each officer in January 2013.
+The Committee approved the target long-term incentive compensation level for each officer in January 2015.

-Long-term incentive compensation approved for 2013 for our Named Executive Officers is shown in the table below:
+Long-term incentive compensation approved for 2015 for our Named Executive Officers is shown in the table below:

-Long-Term Incentive Value Percentage of Base Salary David R. Emery, CEO \$ 1,040,000 150% Anthony S. Cleberg, CFO \$ 400,000 110% Linden R. Evans, COO-Utilities \$ 400,000 93% Steven J. Helmers, Sr. V.P General Counsel \$ 270,000 85 % Robert A. Myers, Sr. V.P Human Resources \$ 220,000 70 %
+Long-Term Incentive Value Percentage of Base Salary David R. Emery, CEO \$ 1,400,000 189% Richard W. Kinzley, CFO \$ 250,000 76% Linden R. Evans, COO - Utilities \$ 450,000 97% Steven J. Helmers, Sr. V.P General Counsel \$ 280,000 79 % Robert A. Myers, Sr. V.P Human Resources \$ 225,000 68 %

 The variance in percentage of base salary for the long-term incentive value of our Named Executive Officers reflects our philosophy that certain officers should have more of their total compensation at risk because they hold positions that have a greater impact on our long-term results.
+Mr. Kinzley's long-term incentive as a percentage of base salary is lower than what is typically seen for a CFO due to his transitioning as a new CFO.

 Restricted stock (or restricted stock units) is used to deliver 50 percent of the long-term incentive award amounts, with the remaining 50 percent delivered in the form of performance shares.
-The actual shares of restricted stock and performance shares granted in 2013 are reflected in the tables in the Restricted Stock and Restricted Stock Units and Performance Shares sections that follow.
+The actual shares of restricted stock and performance shares granted in 2015 are reflected in the tables in the Restricted Stock and Restricted Stock Units and Performance Shares sections that follow.

 Restricted Stock and Restricted Stock Units.
-Restricted stock and restricted stock units awarded as long-term incentives vest one-third each year over a threeyear period, and automatically vest in their entirety upon death, disability or a change in control.
+Restricted stock and restricted stock units awarded as long-term incentives vest one-third each year over a three-year period, and automatically vest in their entirety upon death, disability or a change in control.
 Dividends are paid on the restricted stock and dividend equivalents accrue on restricted stock units.
 Unvested restricted stock or units are forfeited if an officer's employment is terminated for any reason other than death, disability or in the event of a change in control.
 Corporate officers may elect to receive the award in the form of restricted stock, or to defer the payment under the Nonqualified Deferred Compensation Plan in the form of restricted stock units.
-The number of shares awarded in 2013 for each of our Named Executive Officers is shown below and is included in the Grants of Plan Based Awards in 2013 table under the heading "All Other Stock Awards: Number of Shares of Stock or Units" and "Grant Date Fair Value of Stock Awards" on page 31.
+The number of shares awarded in 2015 for each of our Named Executive Officers is shown below and is included in the Grants of Plan Based Awards in 2015 table under the heading "All Other Stock Awards: Number of Shares of Stock or Units" and "Grant Date Fair Value of Stock Awards" on page 33.